matelv-x/Retro-Wormhole-GIF/README.md

 Animated wormhole and black-hole GIF enhancement for the Stargate Retro web interface.

-This repository is private while it is being checked and verified.

 ## Install

 Clone or unzip this add-on into `/home/pi`, then run: